NatWest opens on Sunday as IT glitch causes chaos

-LONDON British bank NatWest opened 1,200 of its branches on a Sunday for the first time in its history as it struggled to address massive disruption for millions of its customers from a computer systems failure earlier in the week.
+LONDON, June 24 British bank NatWest opened 1,200 of its branches on a Sunday for the first time in its history as it struggled to address massive disruption caused to millions of its customers by a computer systems failure earlier in the week.

 NatWest is battling to get on top of a huge backlog of failed payments after a software upgrade on Tuesday night went wrong, resulting in the bank being unable to process payments for its personal and business customers.